 - Mathematics, Literacy, Understanding the World and Expressive Arts and Design (the four Specific areas).

-We use objective led planning that allows us to follow the individual child’s interests whilst ensuring that the learning objectives are being met.
-We have weekly specialist subjects that are taught by teachers from the Pre-Prep Division: Forest School, Music, Dance and P.E.
-The children are also able to take up co-curricular activities outside of school.
+We use a progressive curriculum that allows us to follow the individual child’s interests whilst ensuring that the learning objectives are being met.
+We have weekly specialist subjects that are taught by teachers from other Divisions: Outdoor Learning, Music, Dance and P.E.
+The children are also able to take up co-curricular activities outside of Nursery hours.

 A typical day in Pre-School